 To start off, you’ll have to register with UCAS.
 After registering, you can then make an application and add a Clearing choice after submitting your application.

 UCAS should send you a welcome email after you hit submit.
-This email will give you all the basics on UCAS Track and how everything works.
+This email will give you all the basics on UCAS Hub and how everything works.

 After that, simply follow the steps we’ve already covered.
-Find your course, get in touch, then confirm your Clearing course on Track.
+Find your course, get in touch, then confirm your Clearing course on your UCAS Hub.

 Why you belong at Stirling